 In this view, Gobekli Tepe represents a mature snake cult.
-One that has learned from many mistakes of the past to dose the venom and antivenom, as well as prepare the initiate (nobody wants a repeat of what happened to Greg).
+One that has learned from many past mistakes to dose the venom and antivenom and prepare the initiate (nobody wants a repeat of what happened to Greg).
 Conscious states may have been obtained far before Gobekli Tepe, especially by women and shamans (more on that later).
-However, some fundamental aspects of culture seem to go global at about the end of the Ice Age, possibly because the whole ritual had been worked out.
+However, some fundamental aspects of culture seem to have gone global near the end of the Ice Age, possibly because the whole ritual had been worked out.

 As for temples predating agriculture, our psychology is simply not so mundane.
 If you first experienced the mind-body problem as an adult, answers to that may be more important than food.
-The Snake Cult goes farther and claims that religion produced agriculture, for without initiation abstract thought and the ability to plan would not have been present.
+The Snake Cult goes further and claims that religion produced agriculture, for without initiation, abstract thought and the ability to plan would not have been present.

 I can’t show an unbroken chain between Gobekli Tepe and historical snake myths.
-However, it is pretty clear that snakes stories are universal, and share surprising commonalities.
+However, it is pretty clear that snake stories are universal and share surprising commonalities.

 “The subject proposed to be discussed in the present paper is one of the most fascinating that can engage the attention of anthropologists.
 It is remarkable, however, that although so much has been written in relation to it, we are still almost in the dark as to the origin of the superstition in question.
 The student of mythology knows that certain ideas were associated by the peoples of antiquity with the serpent, and that it was the favorite symbol of particular deities; but why that animal rather than any other was chosen for the purpose is yet un- certain.
 The facts being well known, however, I shall dwell on them only so far as may be necessary to support the conclusions based upon them.”
 C. Staniland Wake, 1873 CS WAKE.-Origin of Serpent- Worship.
 373

-The internet is in its true form when you start googling questions like “did snake venom cause consciousness?”11.
-Remarkably, there is another person who let their imagination fly and spins a yarn about snakes producing self-awareness.
-Finding that was an unexpected meeting of minds: an engineer with a substack and a linguist with a wordpress.
-At risk of belaboring the point, those far more qualified than I see self-awareness and not fear of predation in snake mythologies.
-Or in their words:
+The internet is in its true form when you start googling questions like “Did snake venom cause consciousness?”11.
+Remarkably, there is another person who let their imagination fly and spins a yarn about snakes, producing self-awareness.
+Finding that was an unexpected meeting of minds: an engineer with a substack and a linguist with a WordPress.
+At the risk of belaboring the point, those far more qualified than I see self-awareness and not fear of predation in snake mythologies.
+Or, in their words:

 The fight is total, the spirit is totally absorbed, fear and courage are one single thing, the blood pump inside the veins, someone loses his life, but the moment is so intense that in the mind of the first warrior of the history of men occurs a sensory explosion, in a moment all is clear, the sky, the earth, one’s essence, the serpent, affections, life, death.
 His perceptions see through.
 He defeated the serpent, he brutally slaughtered it, mercilessly – self-consciousness is directly proportional to willpower led by the heart. ,The fight is ended, the man can teach now the acquired conscience to the others, “I am” *h1e’smi, “you are” *h1e’sti.
 The battle is ended, mankind possesses the luxuriant springs and can settle down and with ease understanding the natural cycles throughout growth and death, the change of season, the function of a seed.
 He discovers the agriculture, the sheep-farming, the wheel, the car.
 The fire that Agni represents is the conscience that flows from the redeemed springs that from now on shall have many frames.

-There is something to this, IMDB lists 57 horror films where snakes are central.
-That’s a lot but still a small fraction of the total.
-If snakes were put in our mind by fear of death, one would expect them to be better represented in horror stories than creation myths.
+There is something to this: IMDB lists 57 horror films where snakes are central.
+That’s a lot, but still a small fraction of the total.
+If snakes were put in our minds by fear of death, one would expect them to be better represented in horror stories than creation myths.

 Further still, the wiki on snakes in mythology contains these broad categories: immortality, creation myths, the underworld, water, wisdom, and healing.
-Very strange list if you believe they were put there by predation.
+It's a very strange list if you believe they were put there by predation.
 Underworld kind of fits, but immortality?
 Creation?

-Or, consider Quetzalcoatl below, with 8 snakes covered in eyes slithering out of his brain.
-To my eyes, that is a better depiction of a snake-venom induced revelation than an instinctual fear.
+Or, consider Quetzalcoatl below, with eight snakes covered in eyes slithering out of his brain.
+To my eyes, that is a better depiction of a snake-venom-induced revelation than an instinctual fear.
 It is spooky, but such is the nature of forbidden knowledge.

 If the Australian tribe living on the newly-formed island had lost their oral tradition, the fact that they were once connected to the homeland would have disappeared.
 That is not so for myths in Eurasia, Africa, and the Americas.
 Language families such as Afro-Asiatic and Indo-European span continents.
-Likewise, comparative mythologists construct phylogenies of myths that span multiple continents and tens of millenia.
+Likewise, comparative mythologists construct phylogenies of myths that span multiple continents and tens of millennia.
 There is robustness in parallelism.
-We should expect there to be better preserved stories outside of Australia (and more of them).
+We should expect there to be better-preserved stories outside of Australia (and more of them).
 More still, it was around the Fertile Crescent that writing was invented.
-Genesis and Herakles labors were written down millenia ago.
+Genesis and Herakles’ labors were written down millennia ago.
 These stories did not have to last as long in the oral tradition.

 “Beginning in the period around 1880, Miss A. W. Buckland presented a series of papers on various aspects of diffusion or presumed diffusion over vast areas…According to Miss Buckland—and this is the key doctrine that is implicit in Elliot Smith and his followers—civilization was never, never independently acquired.
 It could not be and it was not.
 If you read Miss Buckland it will give you a foretaste of Elliot Smith, for she was writing about sun and serpent worship, and the spread of agriculture, weaving, pottery, and metals all over the earth.”

 The Snake Cult of Consciousness is the type of thing that would only be invented once.
-If venom was an active ingredient to self awareness, then serpents and the ability to invent agriculture would be a package deal.
-This is, of course, much more diffusion than is commonly accepted, even if there are a few Victorians who see things this way.
+If venom was an active ingredient to self-awareness, then serpents and the ability to invent agriculture would be a package deal.
+This is, of course, much more diffusion than is commonly accepted, even if a few Victorians see things this way.

-Still, even in this century there are radical cases made for diffusion.
-Julien d’Huy has been published in the likes of Scientific American contending that the Algonquian Native Americans tell a version of the Odyssey, and that the myth crossed the land bridge 13,000 years ago.
-Though this is not about snakes12, it does demonstrate that very strong versions of diffusion are given serious consideration.
+Still, even in this century, radical cases are made for diffusion.
+Julien d’Huy has been published in the likes of Scientific American, contending that the Algonquian Native Americans tell a version of the Odyssey and that the myth crossed the land bridge 13,000 years ago.
+Though this is not about snakes12, it demonstrates that very strong versions of diffusion are seriously considered.

 Now, it is hard to demonstrate universality.
 There are 7,000 languages spoken in the world.
-Many come with their own creation myth and not all of those have been catalogued.
+Many come with their own creation myth, not all of which have been cataloged.
 Besides, realistically I could only get through like 3,000 in this post.
 It would be cool to cite some book that argues the point.
 In fact, I can do one better: the Serpentarium.
 It is an online catalog of snake mythology research!
-Under “seminal works” (shown below) it lists a dozen with titles like The Good and Evil Serpent: How a Universal Symbol Became Christianized.
+Under “seminal works” (shown below), it lists a dozen titles like The Good and Evil Serpent: How a Universal Symbol Became Christianized.
 If you follow the link, it also includes hundreds of other works.
 The collection is focused on Indo-European.
 I’ll go into other cultures in future posts.

 The time frame he suggested was equally practical.
-He would often bring up the amount of rainfall in Africa over the last several million years.
-This, he said, was evidence that the climate was amenable to psilocybin mushrooms which could have been collected by our forebears for eons.
+He often brought up the amount of rainfall in Africa over the last several million years.
+He said this was evidence that the climate was amenable to psilocybin mushrooms, which our forebears could have collected for eons.

 Micheal Pollan, an effective mainstreamer of psychedelic mushrooms, distances himself from the theory.
-In How to Change Your Mind, he calls it the "the epitome of all mycocentric speculation”.
+In How to Change Your Mind, he calls it "the epitome of all mycocentric speculation”.
 (Recommended: Joe Rogan debating him on this.)
-My theory is far more radical, and subject to falsification.
+My theory is far more radical and subject to falsification.
 It’s also much less convenient.
 I am in no way connected to Big Serpent.
 I’m not asking you to take the heroic dose of apples and venom.
-(Though if you do please reach out, I have questions.)
+(Though if you do, please reach out; I have questions.)

 The discovery of self was the invention of introspection.
-The mind maintains a map of the body, this was then extended to the ego.
-Before we had subconsciously navigated the demands of society.
-After, we came to identify with our ego, “I”.
+The mind maintains a map of the body, which was then extended to the ego.
+Before we subconsciously navigated the demands of society.
+After, we came to identify with our ego, “I.”

-This realization was the object of an early ritual which used snake venom as a psychedelic.
-By around 15,000 years ago this was packaged well enough (including the anti-venom) to spread globally.
+This realization was the object of an early ritual that used snake venom as a psychedelic.
+Around 15,000 years ago, this was packaged well enough (including the anti-venom) to spread globally.

 This goes a long way in explaining:

-The Sapient Paradox: "why there was such a long gap between emergence of genetically and anatomically modern humans and the development of complex behaviors?".
+The Sapient Paradox: "Why was there such a long gap between the emergence of genetically and anatomically modern humans and the development of complex behaviors?".
 How did we become cognitively modern after the Out of Africa event?
 If modern psychology was dormant, what brought it out?